ecstatic-nobel/OSweep/README.md

 | <OSWEEP COMMAND> <FIELD NAME>
 ```

 ex.
-The following will allow a user to find other URLs analyzed by URLhaus that are hosting the same Lokibot malware as mytour[d]pk and group it by the payload:
+The following will allow a user to find other URLs analyzed by URLhaus that are hosting the same Emotet malware as ahsweater[d]com and group it by the payload:
 ```
-| urlhaus mytour.pk
+| urlhaus ahsweater.com
-| fields Payload
+| fields payload
-| urlhaus Payload
+| urlhaus payload
-| stats values("URL") AS "URL" values(Invalid) AS Invalid BY "Payload"
+| stats values(url) AS url BY payload
 ```

 ![alt text](https://github.com/leunammejii/osweep/blob/master/static/assets/input_from_pipeline.png)